At Vodafone, we support and foster a culture of zero tolerance towards bribery and corruption in all our activities.

 Employee training

-Completion of the global e-learning training for all employees, as well as tailored training for higher risk teams.
+Completion of the global e-learning training for all employees1, as well as tailored training for higher risk teams.

-Using Vodafone’s global online gift and hospitality registration platform, as well as ensuring there is a process for approving local sponsorships and charitable contributions.
+Registering gifts and hospitality in a designated platform in line with relevant policy requirements, as well as ensuring there is a process for approving local sponsorships and charitable contributions.

 Engaging employees to raise awareness of bribery risk